Discrete mixture representations of spherical distributions: Introduction

 Here, for each $\theta\in\Theta$, the \emph{mixing coefficients} $(w_\theta(n))_{n\in\bN_0}$ are the individual probabilities of a distribution $W_\theta$, the \emph{mixing distribution}, on (the set of subsets of) $\bN_0$.
 A classical case is the representation of non-central chisquared distributions with $k$ degrees of freedom, $P_\theta=\chi_k^2(\theta^2)$ with non-centrality parameter $\theta^2>0$, as Poisson mixtures of central chisquared distributions, where $Q_n=\chi_{2n+1}^2:=\chi^2_{2n+1}(0)$ and where $W_\theta$ is the Poisson distribution with mean $\lambda=\theta^2/2$; see e.g. the books of \citet{LieseMiescke} and \citet{MoePeres} where the representation appears in statistics in connection with the power of statistical tests and in probability theory in connection with the local times of Markov processes respectively.
 Such mixture representations can be related to two-stage experiments: In order to obtain a value $x$ with distribution $P_\theta$ we first choose $n$ according to $W_\theta$ and then choose $x$ according to~$Q_n$.
 This leads to an immediate application of discrete mixture representations in the context of simulation methodology.

 In the present paper we continue our previous investigations (see \citet{BaGr5, BaGr6}), and now specifically consider distributions on the Euclidean sphere $\bS_d:=\{x\in\bR^{d+1}:\, \|x\|=1\}$ of $(d+1)$-dimensional real vectors of unit length.
-This case seems to us to deserve some interest, in particular if specific properties of spheres are taken into account: The group $\OO(d+1)$ of orthogonal transformations of the ambient space $\bR^{d+1}$ acts transitively on $\bS_d$, and there is a `polar decomposition' that relates $\bS_d$ to $[-1,1]\times \bS_{d-1}$ if $d>1$.
+This case seems to us to deserve some interest, in particular if specific properties of spheres are taken into account: The group $\OO(d+1)$ of orthogonal transformations of the ambient space $\bR^{d+1}$ acts transitively on $\bS_d$, and there is a `polar decomposition' (or `tangent-normal decomposition', see Section \ref{subsec:asrepr}) that relates $\bS_d$ to $[-1,1]\times \bS_{d-1}$ if $d>1$.

 We generally assume that the distribution parameters in the above general setup are of the form $\theta=(\eta,\rho)$, where $\eta\in\Sd$ may be seen as a location parameter; instead of $P_\theta$ we also write $P_{\eta,\rho}$.
 We obtain mixture representations that split the dependence on the two parts of the parameter in the sense that